Semaglutide and testosterone: The science of combining therapies for men

 Breaking the enzymatic feedback loop

 To understand why semaglutide and testosterone are powerful together, you must understand the “aromatase effect.”
 Adipose tissue, or body fat, contains an enzyme called aromatase.
-Aromatase converts testosterone into estradiol, the primary female sex hormone.[3]
+Aromatase converts testosterone into estradiol, an estrogen.[3]
 In men with high body fat percentages, this conversion happens at a high rate, effectively draining their testosterone reserves.

 Semaglutide intervenes by rapidly reducing adipose tissue mass.
 As fat stores decrease, the total amount of aromatase in the body drops.
-This reduction means less testosterone is converted to estrogen, naturally helping to stabilize hormone levels.
-However, for men with clinically low levels, this natural rebound is often too slow to feel better, which is where exogenous testosterone therapy bridges the gap.
+This reduction means less testosterone is converted to estradiol, naturally helping to stabilize hormone levels.
+However, for men with clinically low levels, this natural rebound is often too slow to feel better, which is where exogenous testosterone therapy can bridge the gap.

 Preserving lean mass during caloric restriction

 Testosterone is a potent anabolic hormone, meaning it drives protein synthesis and muscle growth.
-By introducing therapeutic testosterone alongside semaglutide, physicians aim to create a “partitioning effect.”
-This signals the body to burn fat stores for energy while protecting muscle fibers.
-This is critical for men, as skeletal muscle is the primary driver of resting metabolic rate and long-term physical function.
+By introducing therapeutic testosterone alongside semaglutide for men with confirmed hypogonadism, clinicians aim to create a “partitioning effect.”
+This signals the body to burn fat stores for energy while better protecting muscle fibers.
+This is critical for men, as skeletal muscle is a primary driver of resting metabolic rate and long-term physical function.

 Neurological synergy and motivation

 Both agents act on the central nervous system but in different ways.
-Semaglutide mimics a gut hormone that targets the hypothalamus to signal satiety, essentially turning down the “food noise” in the brain.[4]
-Conversely, testosterone receptors in the brain regulate mood, dominance, and motivation (“drive”).
+Semaglutide mimics a gut hormone that targets the hypothalamus to signal satiety, essentially turning down the ”food noise” in the brain.[4]
+Conversely, testosterone receptors in the brain influence mood, motivation, and goal-directed behavior (“drive”).

-Men with low testosterone often report profound fatigue and a lack of motivation, which makes hitting the gym—a critical component of any weight loss plan—extremely difficult.
-Correcting testosterone levels can restore the “effort-reward” dopamine signaling in the brain.
-This makes the physical activity required to maintain weight loss feel less like a chore and more rewarding.
+Men with low testosterone often report profound fatigue and a lack of motivation, which makes hitting the gym, a critical component of any weight loss plan, extremely difficult.
+Correcting testosterone levels can improve energy and make consistent physical activity feel more attainable.

 Relevant diagnostic thresholds are critical here.
-Meta-analyses indicate that symptomatic men with total testosterone below 350 ng/dL (≈12 nmol/L) are most likely to benefit from TRT.
+European Association of Urology guidelines (Salonia et al., 2021) emphasize diagnosing hypogonadism in symptomatic men using appropriately timed measurements and considering free testosterone when total testosterone is borderline.[5]
+In practice, symptomatic men with total testosterone below 350 ng/dL (≈12 nmol/L) are more likely to benefit from TRT.
 If total testosterone is borderline, measure free testosterone; values below 100 pg/mL (≈10 ng/dL) support hypogonadism.[5]

 Conditions linked to it